amodnija/swdproject/README.md

 The web app ensures that a user can only have 10 leaves with availibility set as 'yes'.

 If time permits, I wish to add user authentication and user management to this app.

+(This repo also contains a python virtual environment with a 3.x django installation)